tgbrooks/circadian_comparison/README.md

-# Meta-analysis of diurnal transcriptomics reveals strong patterns of concordance and discordance in mouse liver
+# Meta-analysis of diurnal transcriptomics in mouse liver reveals low repeatability of rhythm analyses
 Comparison of 'control' circadian/diurnal timeseries data across multiple studies

 This project aggregates RNA-seq data from dozens of circadian timeseries transcriptomic studies in the GEO repository.